-Biomedical Science deals with the scientific basis of health and disease in humans and animals, and is currently the most rapidly developing area in biological science.
+Biomedical Science encompasses the scientific basis of health and disease in humans and animals.
+It is currently the most rapidly developing area in biological science.

-Research-led training in biomedical science is seen as an important part of New Zealand’s development as a knowledge-based economy.
-Dealing with health and disease in humans and animals, this rapidly developing area in basic biological science also attracts a lot of public interest.
-It has stimulated growth in a wide range of industries including farming, pharmaceuticals, veterinary science and medical research.
+Research-led training in biomedical science is an important element of New Zealand’s development as a knowledge-based economy.
+Dealing with health and disease in humans and animals, this rapidly evolving area attracts a lot of public interest.
+It has stimulated growth in a wide range of industries, including medical research, pharmaceuticals, veterinary science and agriculture.

-Biomedical Science offers a strong foundation for a number of professional careers, including medicine.
+Biomedical Science offers a strong foundation for a number of professional careers, including medicine, pharmacy, optometry and medical imaging.
 You can specialise in areas such as: